 How This Tool Works

-This is an extremely useful tool for search engine optimization that analyzes the text content on your target webpage and calculates the density of the various words and phrases.
+This free keyword density checker tool is an extremely useful tool for search engine optimization that analyzes the text content on your target webpage and calculates the density of the various words and phrases.
 We display the number of occurrences for each keyword, and whether those keywords were found in the page’s title and description.

 We also compute a weight score for each keyword using various factors such as frequency, positioning, and placement.
 The keywords on your page that have the highest weights are most likely to appear in search results, while keywords with the least weight will likely not rank at all.